amri369/mistral-mcp-temporal-logfire/README.md

 # Durable Stateful Agents with Mistral + Temporal + MCP

-LLM agents break on multi-step workflows.
-API timeouts kill progress.
-Conversation state gets lost.
-Manual retry logic is brittle.
-This architecture solves it:
+Here's the problem: LLM agents break on multi-step workflows.
+An API timeout halfway through kills all progress.
+Conversation state gets lost between calls.
+And writing manual retry logic?
+Brittle and painful to maintain.

+This architecture addresses all of that:

 - **Mistral Agent API** manages conversation state server-side (no history passing)
 - **Temporal** orchestrates durable execution with automatic retries